Painting in Venice – Every Artist’s Dream! How did I do?

 Venier dei leoni, Venice oil painting

-For many years, I have dreamed of painting in Venice.
-Well I made that dream come true this April.
+For many years, I have dreamed of Painting in Venice

 Venier dei leoni, Venice oil painting

-I was determined not to study the Venetian paintings of JMW Turner or John Singer Sargent, and to try and find their vantage points, but just to let myself roam and discover views I wanted to paint, almost by accident.
+I was very determined not to study the Venetian paintings of JMW Turner or John Singer Sargent, before I went.
+As I did want to look for my own vantage points, so I decided to just let myself roam and discover them myself.
+This way, I found some super views just dying to be painted, and almost by accident.

 Campo S Felice, Venice oil painting